-As described in the Personal and Business terms which govern your account, Revolut customers ("Customers" or "you") can use "Pay with Revolut" to pay for purchases from businesses that use Pay with Revolut to receive payments ("Merchants").
+As described in the Personal and Business terms which govern your account, Revolut customers ("Customers" or "you") can use "Revolut Pay" to pay for purchases from businesses that use Revolut Pay to receive payments ("Merchants").

 Both Personal and Business users can be protected as Customers by this Buyer Protection Policy ("Policy").
-If a Business customer uses Pay with Revolut to make a purchase from a Merchant, they will be acting as a buyer and so will be covered.
-However, if the same Business customer uses Pay with Revolut to receive a payment from someone else, they will be acting as a Merchant.
+If a Business customer uses Revolut Pay to make a purchase from a Merchant, they will be acting as a buyer and so will be covered.
+However, if the same Business customer uses Revolut Pay to receive a payment from someone else, they will be acting as a Merchant.

-When Customers purchase an eligible product using "Pay with Revolut", they are protected by this Policy and we will follow the process set out in this Policy to resolve any disputes between the Customer and Merchant.
+When Customers purchase an eligible product using "Revolut Pay", they are protected by this Policy and we will follow the process set out in this Policy to resolve any disputes between the Customer and Merchant.